Fabric Commands

 Fabric Transactions

-Support transactions to update LUI or Reference table data (Fabric as the System of Record).
+Support transactions for updating LUI or Reference table data (Fabric as the System of Record).

 CDC and Search